barseghyanartur/django-nine/README.rst

     ./runtests.py

-or use tox:
+Or use tox:

 .. code-block:: sh

     tox

-or use tox to check specific env:
+Or use tox to check specific env:

 .. code-block:: sh

     tox -e py35

-or run Django tests:
+Or run Django tests:

 .. code-block:: sh